The Agent Store Becomes the App Store

 There is continuity.
 Apple says the App Store is curated, reviewed for safety, scanned for malware, and governed by rules around performance, business practices, design, and law.
 The European Union's Digital Markets Act treats app stores as core platform services because they can become gatekeepers between business users and end users.
 App distribution has always been institutional power.

-Agent directories inherit that power and add three new properties.
+Agent directories inherit that power and add four new properties.

 First, the model mediates discovery.
 A user may not browse a category page.
 The assistant may suggest an app, select a connector, or decide that a tool fits the request.
 Anthropic's connector documentation says directory connectors can be eligible for in-chat recommendations and that ranking is usage-based.
 OpenAI's submission documentation says apps with strong utility and user satisfaction may receive enhanced distribution such as directory placement or proactive suggestions.
 That is not neutral plumbing.
 It is recommendation infrastructure.

 Second, the tool description becomes executable persuasion.
 In an app store, metadata persuades a person.
 In an agent directory, tool names, descriptions, annotations, and policy fields also instruct the model about when and how to call the tool.
 A misleading description is not only bad marketing.
-It can change machine behavior.
+It can change machine behavior, especially when the model is choosing among multiple tools that appear to satisfy the same intent.

 Review Becomes Runtime Governance